 The table below summarizes the pros and the cons of the various solutions.
 AOMs are interesting when looking for several Watts of output power.
 EOMs are the fastest solutions despite a high level of integration complexity and low extinction ratio.
-SOM (i.e. SOA used in a modulator configuration with a special electronics) has clearly major advantages when looking for a cost-effective GHz speed solution.
-Direct laser diode is the cheapest solution but be careful that the wavelength will shift all along the pulse and one needs to choose the good driving electronics to reach a minimum peak power when looking for less than 10ns pulse width.
+SOM (i.e. SOA used in a modulator configuration with a special electronics) has clearly major advantages when looking for a cost-effective GHz speed and high extinction ratio solution.
+Direct laser diode is the cheapest solution but be careful that the wavelength shifts all along the pulse and one needs to choose the good driving electronics to reach a minimum peak power when looking for less than 10 ns pulse width.

-Modulator : Max output power Extinction ratio Modulation bandwidth Insertion loss Integration Complexity / global cost Optical stability (wavelength/ polarization)
+Modulator: Max output power Extinction ratio Modulation bandwidth Insertion loss Integration Complexity / global cost Optical stability (wavelength/ polarization)

-AOM
+AOM Best

-EOM
+EOM Average

-SOM/SOA
+SOM/SOA Good

-Direct Diode
+Direct Diode Good